katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 If you have not done so already, read all about "Roles" in the playbooks documentation.
 This helps you make playbook content self-contained, and works well with things like git submodules for sharing content with others.

-If some of these plugin types look strange to you, see the API documentation for more details about ways Ansible can be extended.
+If some of these plugin types look strange to you, see the API documentation for more details about ways Assible can be extended.

 .. _configuration_file: